The 18 All-Time Greatest Things to Do in Las Vegas

 Downtown Arts District

 A small pocket of Downtown known for second-hand shops and art galleries is now one of the fastest-growing neighborhoods for dining and drinks in Las Vegas—without a major corporate chain in sight.
-James Trees' Esther's Kitchen helped raise the profile of the Downtown Arts District with seasonally driven, farm-fresh Italian and is getting ready to expand to a larger space next door around the end of the year.
+James Trees' Esther's Kitchen helped raise the profile of the Downtown Arts District with seasonally driven, farm-fresh Italian and is getting ready to expand to a larger space next door on February 29.
 You'll also want to try the steaks at Main St. Provisions, barbecue at SoulBelly, sushi at Yu-or-Mi, pizza at Good Pie, pastries and bread at 1228 Main, wine at Garagiste and cocktails at Velveteen Rabbit.
 There's even Bjork, a caviar bar for sit-down tastings.
 The Arts District overlaps with Brewery Row, with local beer makers and taprooms on almost every corner.

 The High Roller observation wheel is one of the best ways to soak in the scenery of Las Vegas, with large standing-room cabins that reach 550 feet in the air while taking a good 30 to 40 minutes for a full rotation.
 Don't spend all that time without a drink in your hand.
 Guests are welcome to book a private bartender and open bar in advance with special Happy Half Hour tickets, which begin at $60.